cooco119/gcp-docker-scripts/README.md

 A repository with docker scripts for personal gcp projects

 ## List of items
-- jenkins/startup.sh : startup file for docker-based jenkins with custom docker image.
+- jenkins/startup.sh : startup script for docker-based jenkins with custom docker image.